컴퓨팅 설계

 |---|---|---|

-The correction factor based on database size is determined by considering the record count of the largest table in the DB and the overall DB volume.
-In the case of DBs of the same size, the side with a larger number of records gets a higher weight; if the number of records is the same, the side with a larger DB volume gets a higher weight.
-However, if an accurate value cannot be derived based on a detailed analysis of the actual business system, applying the weight is difficult, so we apply the default value of 1.7.
+- Database size correction The correction factor based on database size is determined by considering the record count of the largest table in the DB and the total DB volume.
+For databases of the same size, the one with more records is assigned a larger weight.
+If the record counts are the same, the database with the larger volume is assigned the larger weight.
+However, since applying weights is difficult if an accurate value is not derived based on a detailed analysis of the actual business system, the general value of 1.7 is applied.

 |---|---|---|---|---|---|